bblfish/httpSig/README.md

 This library consists of Scala and Scala-JS components implementing the IETF's HTTP-Bis [Signing HTTP Messages](https://httpwg.org/http-extensions/draft-ietf-httpbis-message-signatures.html) spec.
-This builds on the experience of [Amazon Web Services, Signing HTTP](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).
-It can be used in may ways, including authentication protocols such as [HttpSig](https://github.com/solid/authentication-panel/blob/main/proposals/HttpSignature.md).
+That spec builds on the experience of [Amazon Web Services, Signing HTTP](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html). spec.
+It can be used in many ways, including authentication protocols such as [HttpSig](https://github.com/solid/authentication-panel/blob/main/proposals/HttpSignature.md).

 This repository contains the following projects: